dart-lang/site-www/README.md

 > git pull && git submodule update --init --recursive
 > ```

-## Setting up your local environment and serve changes
+## Set up your local environment and serve changes

 1. _Optional:_ After cloning the repo and its submodules, create a branch for your changes: